-With products that enhance the performance of a host of 4x4 models, the Dana Performance range includes products that include complete front and rear axle assemblies, drive shafts and gear sets, right down to the world’s best universal joints from Dana Spicer.
+With products that enhance the performance of a host of 4x4 models, the Dana Performance range includes products that include complete front and rear axle assemblies, drive shafts and gear sets, right down to the world’s best universal joints from Dana Spicer Axles.

 Would you need to increase the GVM?
 Check how much weight your 70 Series could be carrying:

-So if you desire Superior Offroad Performance in your 70 Series, get the BEST Full Floating Rear Axle Kit in the market and give your 70 Series all of these:
+So if you desire Superior Offroad Performance in your 70 Series, get the BEST Diff for Landcruiser in the market and give your 70 Series all of these:

 Australian Design and Australian made

 Increased Track width for off-road stability

 Increased axle load capacity and GVM

 Harrop Eaton E-Locker for all-terrain traction